by John Salt - Last Updated August 2024

 with remote gains, flight & stabilization mode selections and rescue features, the radio is just as

-important as the helicopter; much more so as far as I'm concerned.
+important as the helicopter; more so as far as I'm concerned.
 This applies to micro size CP's right up to the big beasts.

 My page on RC Radios goes into why computerized radios are so important as well as some suggestions of what to get/look for.